metaforx/djangocms-rest/docs/tutorial/02-installation.rst

 If you want to serve multiple sites from a single instance, you can use the ``SiteContextMiddleware`` to set the site context on the request.
 This requires ``Django Sites`` framework to be installed and configured.

-Your can pass the site ID in the request headers with the ``X-Site-ID`` property set to the site ID.
+You can pass the site ID in the request headers with the ``X-Site-ID`` property set to the site ID.
 The Middleware will then set the site context on the request.

 Docs